constellation-system/constellation-streams/CONTRIBUTING.md

 * `diff`, `merge`, `git`, `patch`, `sed`, `awk`, and similar tools

-*Contributions written in whole or in part by any sort of generative AI, LLM, or similar method are forbidden.*
+*Contributions written in whole or in part by any sort of generative AI, LLM, or similar method are expressly forbidden.  **This restriction includes GitHub Copilot.***

 In general, if a tool is used that deterministically translates an input language into code without interaction with a human, then the